nickebbitt/nickebbitt.github.io/_posts/2019-03-01-my-thoughts-on-software-development.md

 > Blocking != Waiting

-Encourage individuals to feel responsibile for all tasks, not just the ones they are assigned to.
+Encourage individuals to feel responsible for all tasks, not just the ones they are assigned to.

 If a task is blocked, expect team to work together to unblock through knowledge sharing, pairing or mobbing.